 Education of our Youth

-One of the cornerstones of Show-Me Missouri Back Country Horsemen (SMMBCH) is educating riders and non-riders to use and promote basic trail courtesy and ethics; follow the Leave No Trace Principles and utilize best methods in trail building and maintenance.
+One of the cornerstones of Back Country Horsemen of Missouri (BCHMO) is educating riders and non-riders to use and promote basic trail courtesy and ethics; follow the Leave No Trace Principles and utilize best methods in trail building and maintenance.
 And what better building blocks to achieve this goal than the youth of today.

-SMMBCH understands that the youth of today will become the future stewards of our public lands, and hopefully carry on the mission of keeping trails open to all recreational stock use.
-Membership in SMMBCH provides for Youth Day Events and other activities that support our mission.
+BCHMO understands that the youth of today will become the future stewards of our public lands, and hopefully carry on the mission of keeping trails open to all recreational stock use.
+Membership in BCHMO provides for Youth Day Events and other activities that support our mission.
 If you would like to join in this effort, please click here.